 Once home to the Timbisha Shoshone tribe, miners and outlaws, Death Valley National Park is a park of extremes.
-Hot, dry and geologically unique, unless you are just driving through, it can be tricky to visit.
-It took three tries before I finally made it.
-Here’s my tips and suggestions for your visit to Death Valley National Park.
+Hot, dry and geologically unique, even just driving through can present problems if you aren’t prepared.
+It took me three tries before I finally made a proper visit.
+Here’s my tips and suggestions for planning your visit to Death Valley National Park.

 Death valley National Park at a Glance